-We also use ‘The Power of Reading’ to teach writing as it allows us to use engaging stories as inspiration and a starting point for the children’s writing.
+We also use The Write Stuff and ‘The Power of Reading’ to teach writing as it allows us to use engaging stories as inspiration and a starting point for the children’s writing.

 We teach grammar within the context of what we are writing, often exploring real-life examples from published authors to understand how they have manipulated grammar to make their writing effective and interesting.

 At Norfolk, in Early Years and Key Stage 1, we incorporate the Talk for Writing model into the teaching of writing.
 Children are taught writing skills through studying a range of both fiction and non-fiction texts including teacher produced models.
 Children are encouraged and supported to learn texts by heart, before trying to innovate them and gradually apply more independent changes to the model until they can write freely with confidence.
 In addition, in Key Stage 1, picture books and topic work are used as a stimulus for writing.
 In Key Stage 2, children are taught to write through Novel Study and through cross-curricular links.
 All of their writing is inspired by novels and they study six novels per academic year.
 Challenging texts are chosen to ensure that children have an excellent model for their own writing.